Sami Yaffa: Playing with Johnny Thunders and Jetboy

 After Razzle's death in 1984, Yaffa left Hanoi Rocks and formed Chain Gang with Pelle Almgren in Stockholm.
 They recorded one EP under the name Pelle Almgren & Sam Yaffa.
-1987 saw Yaffa doing a couple of gigs with then London based Johnny Thunders.
-Another member of the New York Dolls, Jerry Nolan, was also in the group.
+The year 1987 saw Yaffa doing a couple of gigs with then London-based Johnny Thunders and Jerry Nolan, both of the legendary group New York Dolls.

-Around this time he was asked to join San Francisco-based band Jetboy.
+In April 1987 he was asked to join San Francisco-based band Jetboy.
 He joined the band and stayed with them until 1990.
 He recorded two albums with Jet Boy: "Feel The Shake" and "Damned Nation".
-Although Jetboy toured all over the States, Yaffa still found time to play with Johnny Thunders' band on his US tour and with a group called Stronzo with Marc Ford of the Black Crowes and Craig Ross of Lenny Kravitz's band.
-While living and working in Los Angeles he got together again with Michael Monroe again and Yaffa even played a gig with Michael Monroe's solo band in Los Angeles in 1988.
+Although Jetboy toured all over the States, Yaffa still found time to play with Johnny Thunders' band on his US tour and with a group called Stronzo with Timo Kaltio, Marc Ford of the Black Crowes and Craig Ross of Lenny Kravitz's band.
+While living and working in Los Angeles he got reconnected with Michael Monroe and played a show with Michael Monroe's in Los Angeles in 1988 featuring Marc Ford and Craig Ross.

-In 1989 Yaffa briefly joined a Finnish band Smack who had moved to Los Angeles.
+In 1989 Yaffa briefly joined a Finnish band, Smack, who had moved to Los Angeles.
 He played bass on tracks "Can You Dig It" and "Crazy River".
-He was credited as Ulan Bator because he was still in Jetboy at the time and had been asked not to use his real name.
+He was credited as Ulan Bator for contractual reasons with Jetboy who was at the time signed to MCA records and was asked not to use his real name.

 Jerusalem Slim

-Yaffa moved to New York City in 1990 to join Hanoi Rocks frontman Michael Monroe in a new band, Jerusalem Slim.
+Yaffa moved to New York City in 1990 to join Hanoi Rocks frontman Michael Monroe and started a new band Jerusalem Slim.
 The group also featured Billy Idol's guitarist, Steve Stevens.
-The band broke up in 1992, because of Michael Monroe's and Steve Stevens' strong musical disagreements.
-Jerusalem Slim released an album and did a tour as Jerusalem Slim although Steve Stevens was no longer in the band and the band refused to play any songs out of the actual Jerusalem Slim album.
+The band broke up in 1992, because of Michael Monroe's and Sami's musical disagreements with Steve Stevens.
+Jerusalem Slim released one album.

-From 1990 to 1993 Yaffa played in a band called Love Pirates with Gass Wylde of the Pretenders.
-Between 1991–1994 Yaffa also played in Alison Gordy's band.
+From 1990 to 1993 Yaffa played frequently with a band called Love Pirates with Gass Wylde of the Pretenders and Manish Boys.
+Between 1991 and 1994 Yaffa also played in Alison Gordy's band.
 Gordy had earlier played with Johnny Thunders.
 Yaffa played on Gordy's album Blonde and Blue.